temmy222/PyTOUGHREACT/documentation/tutorial.rst

 After the flow model is created, the chemical reaction model follows.
 This begins with the creation of the primary species in the simulation.
 This is done using the `PrimarySpecies` class in PyTOUGHREACT.
 This class takes in two arguments for the name of the primary species and a NOTRANS argument.
+All species are then combined into a list

 .. code-block:: python